Cost of Home Care in SW Fort Worth/Burleson TX and How LTC Insurance Works

 What Triggers the Benefit?

 Most LTC policies use a two-of-six ADL trigger or a cognitive impairment trigger.
 The six ADLs are: bathing, dressing, eating, toileting, transferring (moving from bed to chair), and continence.
 When a licensed healthcare professional — typically a Registered Nurse — certifies that the insured cannot independently perform at least two of these six functions, the policy benefit is triggered.
-The insuring company then requires documentation and may send its own assessor to confirm the determination.
+The insurer then requires documentation and may send its own assessor to confirm the determination.

 Daily Benefit, Benefit Period, and Elimination Period